Find Grad Schools

 33 Yearly Graduations

 The 2nd most popular school in the country for child advocacy majors who are seeking their master's degree is The Graduate Center, CUNY.
 Each year, around 9,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
 During the most recent year for which we have data, 33 people received their master's degree in child advocacy from The Graduate Center.
-About 89% of this group were women, and 63% were students from an underrepresented racial-ethnic group.
+Of these students, 80% were women and 92% were members of underrepresented racial-ethnic groups.

 #3